The bus is not my preferred form of transport. Actually, it is the type of transport I avoid like the plague.

 Ortachala can be a pain.
 I waited three hours for the marshrutka to fill up the last time I was making this journey.

-During those three hours, we still didn’t fill to capacity.
+During those three hours, we still didn’t fill.

-There were protests happening in Yerevan that day, so I am going to blame that.
+Protests were happening in Yerevan that day, so I am going to blame that.

 But usually, it takes under two hours to fill up at Ortachala.
 There are better things to do in Tbilisi than wait on a marshrutka to fill up, anyway.